Child-friendly Spooky Experiences in Edinburgh

 With 5 levels of exhibitions, featuring everything from space age technology to dinosaurs, the National Museum of Scotland covers so many interests, but if you fancy some of the more macabre displays, be sure to take time to fit in these intriguing items:

-The Mercedes Benz Coffin.
-Both a car and a coffin, it represents the Ghana tradition of bright, colourful funerals.
+Both a car and a coffin, The Mercedes Benz Coffin represents the Ghana tradition of bright, colourful funerals.

-The Miniature Coffins.
-Discovered on Arthur’s Seat over 200 years ago, these coffins have remained a mystery since they were unearthed.
+Discovered on Arthur’s Seat over 200 years ago, The Miniature Coffins have remained a mystery since they were unearthed.
 Today, there are no shortages of theories as to what the coffins were for or what they represented, from witchcraft to burials.
 Today, you can see 8 of the original coffins and make up your own mind.

-Witch's Iron Collar.
-In the late 16th-and 17th-century in Scotland, between 3000 and 4000 people were tortured and executed as witches.
+In the late 16th-and 18th-century in Scotland, between 3000 and 4000 people were tortured and executed as witches.
 Most of those accused were women – spinsters or widows who often known locally for being skilled in herbal remedies, folk medicine and healing.
-And as suspicion rose, a poor harvest, a sudden illness or an unrequited love could be too easily attributed to the presence of witchcraft.
-This frightening-looking collar was owned by the parish of Ladybank in Fife in the 17th century and was used to hold the accused by the neck and publically shame them.
-The chain would have been fastened to the kirk wall, gate or tree.
+This frightening-looking Witch's Iron Collar from the 17th century was used to hold the accused by the neck and publically shame them.

-The Maiden.
-Used between 1564-1710, this Scottish invention was used to publicly behead over 150 criminals and political opponents of the crown.
-Executions using the Maiden are known to have taken place in Edinburgh’s Castlehill, Grassmarket and High Cross off the High Street and would often attract large crowds of spectators.
+Used between 1564 and 1710, this Scottish invention was used to publicly behead over 150 criminals and political opponents of the crown.
+Executions using The Maiden are known to have taken place in Edinburgh’s Castlehill, Grassmarket and High Cross off the High Street and would often attract large crowds of spectators.
 In an ironic twist of fate, the person believed to have introduced the idea for a beheading machine to Scotland – James Douglas – was himself executed on 2 June 1581 by the Maiden!